 - Science in Space

-- Healing the Body, in association with CÚRAM
+- Marvels of Medicine, in association with CÚRAM

-Discuss the themes with your teacher/youth worker/family/friends to see what might interest you and help you select a topic.
+Discuss the themes with your teacher/youth worker or family and friends to see what might interest you and help you select a topic.
 Maybe you’ve always wanted to find out how DNA is used to solve crimes, why we love foods that are not healthy for us, or who discovered penicillin.
 You might like to demonstrate an experiment (explaining the science behind what you observe, of course) or describe the technology we use every day.
+You might even want to write a science song!

 If you pick a topic you’re really interested in, that passion will shine through on camera!

-While the Healing the Body topic can be about any aspect of medicine, including COVID-19, our good friends in the CÚRAM SFI Research Centre for Medical Devices have provided additional information about their own biomedical research, which may inspire you to explore The Heart, The Brain or even Stem Cells.
+The Marvels of Medicine topic can be about any aspect of medicine or health, and our good friends in the CÚRAM SFI Research Centre for Medical Devices have provided additional information, activities and lesson plans about their biomedical research, which may inspire you to explore The Heart, The Brain or even Stem Cells.

 Step 2: Choosing Your Style